CosmoSimio/eks-k8s-lab/README.md

 # eks-k8s-lab
 **Launching the lab on a fresh EC2 instance**
 - This project includes a bash script to initiate a new Linux EC2 instance and also includes the installation commands for the prequisite tools that we will be needing for this lab.
-These toold include kubectl, eksctl, and the aws command line (CLI) tool.
+These tools include kubectl, eksctl, and the aws command line (CLI) tool.

 - The bashscript simply executes a command to deploy the ec2 and within the same command, under 'user-data', we specify the filename of our bash script which is th prereqlinuxinstalls.txt file.